Skip to main content

 Hello there!
 I’m Debbie Theisinger and I’m originally from Chicago, IL.
 I’ve traveled quite extensively and have waited as a non-traditional student to continue with my education to achieve a career in nursing.
 My husband and I have sought work opportunities and lived in Illinois, Tennessee, New York and now South Dakota.
 South Dakota State University (SDSU) is now my third nursing program, and I cannot stress enough how grateful I am.

 Everyone’s situation is unique, dynamic, full of advantages and disadvantages, but no matter who you are, SDSU is going to stop at nothing to see that you succeed in your path to nursing success.
 Without SDSU there’s no way that I could achieve nursing success in rural, geriatric nursing practice because the education and experience that I gain through the program tailors my studies to meet milestones to obtain my Bachelor of Science in Nursing (BSN).
 Clinicals are conducted locally with a high volume critical care hospital within the vicinity.
 With their state of the art electronic medical records management and rotations with all different types of disciplines will see overwhelming, but know that this is the time to enhance your clinical experiences.
-I want to innovate through informatics, I want to make a difference in the care of our elders, and I want our communities to know they matter, and that healthcare is a right.
+I want to innovate through informatics, I want to make a difference in the care of our elders and I want our communities to know they matter, and that healthcare is a right.

 Graduation is fall of 2023 and with support and guidance of our instructors, lecturers, advisors and various administrative bodies, I see the light at the end of the tunnel.
 The education here is genuine, forward thinking, non-prejudice and above all, professional.